Hanakoooo/Blackbird-Games-V2/README.md

 This bot can do connect4 and trivia!
 Completed in a day since I am secretly Killua and know Godspeed (jk)

-The token is not valid so don't try anything lol